FOREillusion/BlueSensor/README.md

 * serialpb (BufferProtocol.[h|cpp])
 * protobuf generated files (sense.pb.[c|h])

-You need to install the following dependencies yourself.
+You'll need to install the following dependencies yourself.

 * nanopb (use vcpkg or other tools to install protoc plugin, and also install it in Arduino libraries folder)
 * DFRobot_BME280 (install it in Arduino libraries folder)